gpertea/stringtie/README.md

 ./run_tests.sh
 ```

-These small test/demo data sets can also be downloaded separately as <a href="https://github.com/mpertea/stringtie2/releases/download/v2.0/test_data.tar.gz">test_data.tar.gz</a> along with the source package and pre-compiled packages on the <a href="https://github.com/mpertea/stringtie2/releases">Releases</a> page for this repository.
+These small test/demo data sets can also be downloaded separately as <a href="https://github.com/gpertea/stringtie/releases/download/v2.0/test_data.tar.gz">test_data.tar.gz</a>
+along with the source package and pre-compiled packages on the <a href="https://github.com/gpertea/stringtie/releases">Releases</a>
+page of this repository.

 The tests can also be run manually as shown below (after changing to the _test_data_ directory, `cd test_data`):